nymtech/nym/documentation/operators/src/nodes/maintenance.md

 * re-run `init` with the same values as you used initially. **This will just update the config file, it will not overwrite existing keys**.
 * restart your Mix Node process with the new binary.

-> In case of a Network requester this is all all, the following step is only for Mix Nodes and Gateways.
+> In case of a Network Requester this is all all, the following step is only for Mix Nodes and Gateways.

 ### Step 2: Updating your node information in the smart contract
 Follow these steps to update the information about your `<NODE>` which is publicly available from the [Nym API](https://validator.nymtech.net/api/swagger/index.html) and information displayed on the [mixnet explorer](https://explorer.nymtech.net).